-A recent research letter in JAMA Internal Medicine speaks to the big risks of cosmetics and other skin care products, which do not require Food and Drug Administration (FDA) pre-market approval; manufacturers are not even required to let the FDA know about reported harms.
+A 2017 research letter in JAMA Internal Medicine speaks to the big risks of cosmetics and other skin care products, which do not require Food and Drug Administration (FDA) pre-market approval; manufacturers are not even required to let the FDA know about reported harms.
 Risks include everything from non-serious injury to serious injury, disability, congenital defect or death.
 You can learn more about products from the FDA’s Center for Food Safety and Applied Nutrition’s Adverse Event Reporting System (CFSAN).

 If you’d like to avoid buying products that contain dangerous chemicals, visit the Environmental Working Group’s Skin Deep site, which rates almost 70,000 skin care products based on their chemical makeup.

-The three categories of products most reported on the CFSAN were hair care, skin care and tattoos.
+The three categories of products most reported on CFSAN were hair care, skin care and tattoos.
 Products with the most serious health outcomes were baby products, personal cleanliness products and hair coloring products.

 Here’s more from Just Care: